 - Obtain the installation image

-- Download software to transfer the installation image to a USB drive
+- ‘Burn’ the installation image to a USB drive

 Note: If using the Vault FW1x, FW2x, or FW4x, be sure to use a USB stick and the USB keyboard with a plug that is relatively skinny.
 The 2 USB ports on the Vault are very close to each other and if either the USB stick or the USB keyboard plug is too wide, you will not be able to plug both in at the same time, which will prevent you from doing the installation.

 OPNSense has good documentation regarding hardware recommendations on their web site.
-Be sure to review this link to verify that the proper memory and storage is available for the inteneded application.
+Be sure to review this link to verify that the proper memory and storage is available for the intended application.

 Obtain the Installation Image and Uncompress it

-The OPNsense installation image (IMG) can be downloaded from https://www.opnsense.org/download/.
-The same image can be used to install OPNense on any of the Vault platforms.
-It is important to choose the correct options when downloading the image including “Architecture”, “Image Type”.
-The proper selections are as follows and shown in the screenshot below:
+The OPNsense installation image can be downloaded from https://www.opnsense.org/download/.
+The same image can be used to install OPNsense on any of the Vault platforms.
+It is important to choose the correct options when downloading the image including “Architecture” and “Image Type”.
+The proper selections are as follows and shown in the screenshot below.